 The third level of liquidity risk mitigation is the Group's liquidity buffer, which consists of unencumbered liquid assets and amounts available under committed credit facilities.
 The buffer is maintained as a precaution in the event of disruption of continued access to funding sources.
 The overall liquidity buffer is intended to always be sufficient to continue the leasing business in a normal manner for at least nine months.
-Over time the composition of the liquidity buffer will change, in order to get aligned with the definition of the Liquidity Coverage Ratio, as to be endorsed by the European Banking Authority.
-Other facilities include the undrawn commitment of Bumper DE, being EUR 63 million in December 2014.
+Other facilities as per December 2014 include the undrawn commitment of Bumper DE, being € 63 million.